GaecKo/TDQuicker/README.md

 > To mark a task as done, you can click on the box and it will move the task to the done section

 ### Edit Task
 > To edit a task, click on pencil button, place yourself in the text, modify the content as you wish and press enter to save.
-You can also reclick on the same button to cancel the changes.
+You can also click on the same button again to cancel changes.

 ### Delete Task